Kelly Mark Logo

 Taking on a new role and pushing the boundaries of design and development

 It was my first time leading a design team, and through many learning curves, team brainstorms, and cross-collaboration with the design team, development and leadership, we pushed ourselves to create something truly unique to our brand.
-The experience taught me a lot about design management, planning at scale, and the value of clear communication across teams.
+This experience strengthened my ability to manage design at scale, plan effectively, and prioritize clear, early communication across teams.

 Never hold onto ideas tightly